Brand adds credibility to organisation

 The client was delighted by the rebrand, identity and website and for a number of years we have created all their print materials, including letterhead, business cards, general leaflets, membership recruitment leaflets, information sheets and course marketing flyers.

-Membership income continues to increase year on year and is now around 20% higher than before the rebrand.
+Membership income has increased year on year and is now around 20% higher than before the rebrand.
 Given the economic hardship of recent years and that there was no additional marketing spend, this is largely down to the well-defined brand and professional-looking materials improving the perception of the organisation.

 Small Woods’ influence is gaining.
 It is increasingly being invited to meetings and to consult on policy by government and the big players in the woodland sector.
 We think this is again down to the improved perception of the organisation as a result of our work.